ricardoyanez/grazing/README.md

 EXTERNAL F
 ```

+This function is replaced by Numerical Recipes ZBRENT.
+Necassary Changes to ZBRENT are distributed as a patch.

 ## Calls to `D02BBF`

 NAG Library Documetation for Mark 18 does not have any information about `D02BBF`.
 It appears `D02BBF` has been replaced since Mark 17.
 This [web page](https://wwwafs.portici.enea.it/software/libnag/nagdoc_fl24/html/GENINT/replace.html) contains advice.
 It literally says,